 The Salome, Quartzsite, Parker and Lake Havasu areas offer visitors a perfect combination of desert and water recreational activities.
 These include off-road trails, old mines, ghost towns, beautiful springtime wildflowers, water skiing, boating, jet skiing, wave running, swimming and fishing.
 The Quartzsite area is known for its winter gem and mineral shows, RV shows and flea markets.

-With its majestic rock cliffs; it’s ribbon of cool water running through classic Sonoran Desert; and its cattail-filled marsh harboring rails and waterfowl, Bill Williams River National Wildlife Refuge offers a little bit of everything for both wildlife and people.
+With its majestic rock cliffs, it’s ribbon of cool water running through the classic Sonoran Desert, and its cattail-filled marsh harboring rails and waterfowl, Bill Williams River National Wildlife Refuge offers a little bit of everything for both wildlife and nature lovers alike!

 Swansea’s post office was established March 25, 1909 and was discontinued June 28, 1924.
 Swansea was the headquarters for the Clara Consolidated Gold and Copper Mining company.
 A railroad connected Swansea to nearby Bouse in 1908 and the camps population grew to a total of 750.
 Swansea had an electric light company, an auto dealer, a lumber company, even a barber and an insurance agent.
 The town was active until 1924 but the original mining company went bankrupt in 1912.
 There are two cemeteries at the site, and ruins of the smelter are extensive.